 Call Your Doctor

-- Increased or heavy bleeding from your vagina
+- Blood or fluid leaking from the vagina

 If you think you have an emergency, call for medical help right away.